Moment of Reflection

 - Place the dehydrated onion into a small bowl and pour enough water over it to cover it.
 Allow the dehydrated onion to sit in the water for at least 30 minutes.
 Strain the water from the minced onion.
 (If you do not have a fine mesh sieve, empty the wet, minced onion into a coffee filter or onto a paper towel.
 No need to squeeze or pat out the water.
 You want the minced onion to be wet, but you do not want the excess water it was soaking in.)

-- Using a pot large enough to comfortably hold 2 or 3 bagels at a time, bring a pot of water with 2 tbsp. of non-diastatic malt powder to a boil.
+- Using a pot large enough to comfortably hold 2 or 3 bagels at a time, bring a pot of water with 2 Tablespoons of non-diastatic malt powder (or 1 Tablespoon malt barley syrup) to a boil.
 (I use a 4½ quart pot and fill it up approximately half way with water.)
 Place 2 or 3 bagels at a time into the boiling water for 30 seconds.
+(If the bagels are sticking to the parchment paper, do not force them off.
+Cut the parchment into squares and place the bagels, parchment side up, in the boiling water.
+Using tongs, immerse the bagels for a few seconds in the boiling water and remove the parchment paper with the tongs.)
 Flip each bagel and boil for an additional 30 seconds.
 Using a strainer or a slotted spoon, remove each bagel from the water and place on the prepared baking tray.
 Cover each bagel with the re-hydrated onion.
 Repeat with the rest of the bagels.

 - Bake the bagels for 16-20 minutes, until the tops are browned.